Can You Donate Plasma If You Are Overweight

 Some donors can earn up to $1,000 a month donating plasma, but to donate you'll need to be approved.
 That means navigating various eligibility requirements across different kinds of plasma donation centers.
-You may be wondering if you can donate plasma if you are overweight.
+You may be wondering if you can donate plasma if .
 DoNotPay can help determine your eligibility.

 What Are the Requirements for Donating Plasma?